| |

 Making Envelope Pillow Covers with Fun Tassles

-This envelope pillow cover tutorial can be used to make any pillow cover size you need.
-My pillow covers are made for a 20 by 20 inch cushion, as I much prefer the larger size couch pillows.
-If you already have a cushion in a different size you want to use, no worries, its very easy to tweak the pillow cover tutorial for other sizes.
+This easy step-by-step tutorial for an envelope pillow cover can be used to make any pillow cover size you need.
+My pillow covers are made for a 20 by 20-inch cushion, as I much prefer the larger size couch pillows.
+If you already have a cushion in a different size you want to use, no worries, it is very easy to tweak the pillow cover tutorial for other sizes.

 A black and white envelope pillow cover on a couch.
 The pillow cover has a fun matching tassle on the front, and it paired with a soft green cushion in the background

 An envelope pillow cover is a pillow case that has an overlapping side to insert the pillow into it very easily without the pillow insert showing.
-They are the easiest cushion covers to make because you don’t need a zipper, there is no pattern to transfer, and all the sewing seams are straight.
-You will sometimes see envelope cushions made with glue, which is fine if you only want to use them for one season.
-I am sewing these envelope cushions so I can safely wash mine.
+They are an easy way to make a cushion cover because you don’t need a zipper, there is no pattern to transfer, and all the sewing seams are straight edge seams, no curves, folds, etc. You will sometimes see envelope cushions made with glue, which is fine if you only want to use them for one season.
+I am sewing these envelope cushions to make them washable.

 Supplies for Making Envelope Pillow Covers